Get Your Business Dispute Case Packet — Skip the $14K Lawyer

 - Strong legal and ethical professionalism

 Many local attorneys and arbitration organizations offer panels of qualified arbitrators.
-Small business owners should consider an arbitrator's expertise, reputation, and familiarity with community dynamics.
+Small business owners should consider an arbitrator's expertise, reputation, and familiarity at a local employer.

 More information can be found through local arbitration associations or through consulting with legal professionals experienced in North Carolina arbitration law.